tawaren/Sanskrit/README.md

   //only the possesor of a value of T can mint public mint[affine T](capability:T, amount:Int) => Token[T](amount)

   //"?"
-Syntactic sugar for Result handling (similar to rusts ? but returning unconsumed affine inputs to preserve them)
+Syntactic sugar for Result handling (similar to rusts ? but returning unconsumed affine inputs on a failure to preserve them)
   //"?" is used here to handle arithmetic errors during addition public merge[affine T](Token[T](amount1), Token[T](amount2)) => Token[T](add(amount1,amount2)?)
   public split[affine T](Token[T](amount), split:Int) => case sub(amount,split)? of